Over the next 5 years Universal Credit will replace:

 - You’ll need to apply for and manage your Universal Credit (UC) claim online

-- This one payment will also include the amount for your housing (your rent will no longer be paid directly to us by the council) so you’ll need to arrange for this to be paid to us
+- This one payment will include the amount for your rent (if you previously received Housing Benefit your rent will no longer be paid directly to us) so you’ll need to pay this to us directly.
+Setting up a Direct Debit is easiest.

 - If you’re a couple living together and both of you are claiming UC, you’ll generally receive one joint monthly payment

 - UC is paid in arrears.
-That means it can take a few weeks before you receive your first payment, so you’ll need to have some savings to get you by while you’re waiting
+That means it takes a minimum of 5 weeks before you receive your first payment, so you’ll need to have some savings to get you by while you’re waiting.
+If you think you'll struggle during this time or if you're already behind with your rent please contact us now

 What you need to do